 The argument "init" refers to the path relative to the src/ subdirectory.
 The build system determines and builds all targets found under this path in all source-code repositories.
-When the build is finished, the resulting executable binary can be found in a subdirectory that matches the target's path.
+When the build the is finished, the resulting executable binary can be found in a subdirectory that matches the target's path.
 Additionally, the build system installs a symbolic link in the bin/ subdirectory that points to the executable binary.
-It also installs symbolic links to the debug version of the executable binary along with its symbol information at the bin/debug/ subdirectory.